-With BeanAttributesConfigurator you can perform the following operations:
+With BeanAttributesConfigurator you can perform the following operations :

-- Add type with addType or addTransitiveTypeClosure methods. - Set multiple types with types methods. - Set scope with scope method. - Add a qualifier with addQualifier method. - Set or add multiple qualifiers with addQualifiers and qualifiers methods. - Add a stereotype with addStereotype method. - Set or add multiple stereotypes with addStereotypes and stereotypes methods. - Set the bean name name method. - Make the bean an alternative with alternative methods.
+- Add type with addType or addTransitiveTypeClosure methods. - Set multiple types with types methods. - Set scope with scope method. - Add a qualifier with addQualifier method. - Set or add multiple qualifiers with addQualifiers and qualifiers methods. - Add a stereotype with addStereotype method. - Set or add multiple stereotypes with addStereotypes and stereotypes methods. - Set the bean name name method.

-11.5.10.
+• Make the bean an alternative with alternative methods.

+23.6.10.
 ProcessBean event

 The container must fire an event for each bean, interceptor or decorator deployed in a bean archive, after firing the ProcessBeanAttributes for the bean and before registering the Bean object.
-No event is fired for any @New qualified bean, defined in @New qualified beans.